XetaIO/XetaInvest/README.md

 ## finance-query Library

-XetaInvest integrates the [finance-query](https://github.com/Verdenroz/finance-query) library to provide advanced financial data extraction and analysis features:
+XetaInvest integrates the [finance-query](https://github.com/Verdenroz/finance-query) library to provide advanced financial data extraction and analysis features.

-- **Natural language financial queries**: Users can ask questions about their portfolios or the market in plain English or French.
-- **Data extraction**: The library parses and interprets financial statements, ratios, and metrics from various sources.
-- **Integration**: Used in AI chat modules and reporting tools for smart insights and recommendations.

 For more details, see the [finance-query documentation](https://github.com/Verdenroz/finance-query).